mpenning/ciscoconfparse/README.txt

 ================================
 GNU General Public License, v3

-This software is (c) David Michael Pennington.
+This software is (c) 2007 by David Michael Pennington.
 It can be reused under the terms of the GPL v3 license provided that proper credit for the work of the author is preserved in the form  of this copyright notice and license for this package.